 Texture2D are all your images, clips, shaders and converted shapes.

-Once you are working with Texture2D you are working on the resolution of the patch.
+Once you are working with Texture2D you are working in pixel space.
 So when moving a Rectangle Shape to the left side of the screen would take a value of -1, moving that same shape as a Texture2D on a resolution of 1920x1080 would take a value of -540.

 It’s not a thong!